Bayes-SCF: A Bayesian filter to mitigate foreground leakage in the 21-cm power spectrum: Abstract

 \section{Abstract}

-Missing channels in radio-interferometric visibility data can introduce systematic artifacts into the estimated 21-cm power spectrum.
+Missing channels in radio-interferometric visibility data can introduce systematic artefacts into the estimated 21-cm power spectrum.
 A common workaround is to first estimate the two-frequency correlation $C(\Delta\nu)$ and then Fourier-transform it to obtain the power spectrum $P(k_\parallel)$.
 This procedure yields an unbiased estimate when the signal is statistically homogeneous (ergodic) along the line-of-sight, but it fails in the presence of non-ergodic foregrounds.
-Smooth Component Filtering (SCF) has recently been proposed as a solution to this problem, in which the dominant non-ergodic (spectrally smooth) component is removed prior to estimating \(C(\Delta\nu)\).
+Smooth Component Filtering (SCF) has recently been proposed as a solution to this problem, in which the dominant non-ergodic (spectrally smooth) component is removed prior to estimating $C(\Delta\nu)$.
 In existing implementations, the smooth component is estimated by convolving the visibilities with a Hann window along the frequency axis.
-We demonstrate that this Hann-based SCF performs adequately only when foregrounds are extremely spectrally smooth, i.e., when they possess a long frequency-correlation length.
-In contrast, it breaks down when foregrounds exhibit short correlation lengths, as is frequently encountered in real observations.
-We introduce a Bayesian extension, Bayes-SCF, based on Gaussian Process (GP) regression, which overcomes this limitation.
-Bayes-SCF models the smooth component via a covariance function with a fixed correlation length, enabling a controlled and data-driven filtering.
-Using simulated data, we show that Bayes-SCF robustly recovers the input model 21-cm power spectrum even in the presence of spectrally unsmooth foregrounds.
+We demonstrate that this Hann-based SCF performs adequately only when foregrounds are extremely spectrally smooth.
+It breaks down with increased flagging and when foregrounds exhibit spectral structures.
+We introduce a Bayesian extension, Bayes-SCF, based on Gaussian Process regression, which overcomes these limitations.
+Bayes-SCF models the smooth component via a covariance function with a fixed correlation length, enabling controlled and data-driven filtering.
+Using simulated data, we show that Bayes-SCF robustly recovers the input model 21-cm power spectrum in the presence of spectrally unsmooth foregrounds.
+The filter is demonstrated to work under different flagging patterns, including $80\%$ channels being randomly flagged.
 Bayes-SCF is also effective in a delay-spectrum approach.
-The primary trade-off introduced by the Bayesian framework is increased computational cost; future work will focus on optimizing the algorithm and applying it to real MWA data.
+The primary trade-off introduced by the Bayesian framework is the increased computational cost; future work will focus on optimizing the algorithm and applying it to real Murchison Widefield Array data.